-Opportunity Quest (OQ) is a business model executive summary competition managed by the Lassonde Entrepreneur Institute at the University of Utah.
-This competition fosters and promotes business growth at the collegiate level by giving students a chance to write and present the executive summary portion of the business model to a set of judges.
+Opportunity Quest (OQ) is a business model summary competition managed by the Lassonde Entrepreneur Institute at the University of Utah.
+This competition fosters and promotes business growth at the collegiate level by giving students a chance to write and present their business model summary to a set of judges.

 Opportunity Quest is designed for students to test a business idea, learn business skills and receive feedback.
 Ideas may vary from early concept through being an early stage, legally formed entity.

 - An business model summary submission — All University of Utah students are welcome to apply

 - A video submission — Top 10 teams only

 - The final in-person presentation — Top 10 teams only